anouares-sayid/tic-tac-toe-Game/README.md

 # tic-tac-toe-Game
-tic tac toe Game made with Java swing
+this is a clone of the famous XO game made with Java Swing , Has simple graphical interfaces and it was tested on Eclipse IDE and VS code